AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

 ### Example: Mosquitto (dev) on a LAN broker

-[Mosquitto](https://mosquitto.org/) is a common MQTT broker for local development.
-In this pattern, Mosquitto listens on **`192.168.1.88:1883`**, and the AnyLog **master** (ledger) is reachable at **`192.168.1.88:32048`**.
+<a href="https://mosquitto.org/" target="_blank">Mosquitto</a> is a common MQTT broker for local development.
+In this pattern, Mosquitto
+listens on **`192.168.1.88:1883`**, and the AnyLog **master** (ledger) is reachable at **`192.168.1.88:32048`**.
 Connect the logical DBMS on the operator, then start the message client with **`dynamic=true`** so topic paths under **`M2/PL1/`** drive auto-generated UNS and storage under **`new_company`**.